AzimsTech/AzimsTech.github.io/_posts/2019-01-17-how-i-control-system-volume-with-my-logitech-mouse.md

 ## It Works!

-By doing this simple setup, now I can click my assigned button (I use DPI button) anywhere then using the scroll wheel to increase or decrease system volume.
+By doing this simple setup, now I can use my Right-click and Scroll Wheel anywhere to increase or decrease system volume.
 Nice!

 ![It Works!](https://i.imgur.com/HFIww6f.gif)